 Traditions, Customs and Rituals

-The families will hold an engagement party, which is a formal ceremony to mark the coming together of the two people, in the presence of close family members.
-The Groom’s family will approach the Bride and ask for her hand in marriage- rings are now commonly exchanged between the couple.
+Pakistani weddings are known to hold engagement party, which is a formal ceremony to mark the coming together of the two people, in the presence of close family members.
+The Groom’s family will approach the Bride and ask for her hand in marriage.
+Rings are now commonly exchanged between the couple.
 Prayers and blessings will be read and cake will be cut.
 From this point the wedding day is priority for everyone, dates are pencilled in diaries and everyone prepares!

-Best man/Bridesmaid – The family will choose the Best man/Bridesmaid, they tend to be really good family friends and people who’ll assist the bride/groom effectively.
+Pakistani wedding traditions mean there needs to be a best man and a bridesmaid.
+The family will choose the Bestman/Bridesmaid, they tend to be really good family friends and people who’ll assist the bride/groom effectively.
 The Family normally take sweets along as this a formal tradition.

 The first major ceremony that will take place is the Nikkah- this is the signing of a marriage contract between the couple.
 This should be done in front of two witnesses at minimum but usually the family and close relatives will attend.
 The groom will also provide a Dowry, this is financial security for the girl; normally ranging from £200 to £5000.
 It is a small and straight forward function but after the Imam has left, there are various customs carried out: